sourcepole/ogrtools/README.md

 Extensions for the OGR [Interlis driver](http://www.gdal.org/ogr/drv_ili.html).

-* Loading Interlis models from model repositories
-* Automatic detection of used model
+* Automatic detection of used models in transfer files
 * Extracting enums from IlisMeta model
+* Loading and converting of Interlis models from model repositories

 ogrtransform library